rudeboybert/MATH116/_posts/2016-11-21-A-3_hypothesis_testing_5.md

 ### Announcements

 * Project proposals due.
 Please post URL to Shared Project on Google Sheet on Problem Sets page.
 * Office Hours today from 1:30-2:30pm only.
-* Note on the use variable "gender".
+* Note on the use of variable "gender".